flottant/volantisblog/source/_posts/CS61B.md

 So easy.

-Notice: If you enter Chinese Characters, you should go to the "environment variables" settings and add:
+Notice: If you enter Chinese Characters, you should open the control pannel, go to: Clock & Area -> Area -> Management -> Program not using unicode -> Select the beta option.
-`JAVA_TOOL_OPTIONS` to `-Dfile.encoding=UTF-8`, then open the control pannel, go to: Clock & Area -> Area -> Management -> Program not using unicode -> Select the beta option.
+However, some pre-installed software may have some configure issues.